 - Save screenshots in various formats–JPEG, PNG, even TIFF

 - Screen captures include a small tooltip showing your pointer’s exact coordinate location on-screen

 You access Grab in various ways

 - Grab is in the Utilities folder under Applications

 - Open Spotlight Search and type in Grab

 Take a picture of a part of your screen that you select

-By clicking Grab > Capture > Selection, you can capture a specific region of your screen by dragging around.
-After selecting the desired region, the capture will open in a new window that you can save on your computer.
+By clicking Grab > Capture > Selection or using the keyboard shortcut Shift+Command+A, you capture a specific region of your screen by dragging around.
+After selecting the desired area, the capture opens in a new window that you save on your computer.

 Taking a picture of a window

 By clicking Grab > Capture > Window or using the keyboard shortcut Shift+Command+W, you take a picture of a window that you select.
 A prompt instructs you to choose the window you want to capture and click the “Choose Window.”